Hi! I’m Louise. Welcome to my blog.

 And, finally, in answer to the “should you blog as you?” question, before I hit publish, I tend to look at little judging, desolate dolly, and ask: “Should I?”
 And if desolate dolly looks up, smiles and nods, I turn the computer off, go to bed, wait until morning, re-read, and post then, and only then, if I’m still of the same opinion.

-Lastly, Baby Gates Down as a blog name works because we are leaving the baby years.
-Our youngest is now firmly a toddler.
-So we’ve packed up the bouncy swing, the exersaucer and the (broken) baby gate and entered the next stage.
+Lastly, Baby Gates Down as a blog name worked when I launched the blog in 2013 because we were leaving the baby years.
+Our youngest was firmly a toddler and my eldest was starting kindergarten.
+So we’d packed up the bouncy swing, the exersaucer and the (broken) baby gate and entered the next stage.

-So this blog is currently a bit of a mix of bringing you along for that ride, and just giving me a space to write and have some creative fun.
-Which is something I was missing before I started the blog.
+So three and a half years into my blogging experience, I find this blog remains pretty true to where it started.
+It’s a mix of posts bringing you along on my parenting journey as well as providing me a space to write and have some creative freedom.
+That freedom was something I was missing before I started the blog.

 Thanks for visiting!